Bobbakov/orderGenerator/README.md

 from orderGenerator_module.py import *
 ```

-Lets start by creating a market:
+Step 3: Create a market:

 ### Market

 `a = market()`

-Adding no parameters initializes a market with its default parameters: minimum allowed price = 1, maximum price = 100,
+Adding no parameters initializes a market with default parameters (= minimum allowed price = 1, maximum price = 100,
-ticksize = 0.05, minimal quantity of any order = 1 and maximum quantity = 10.
+ticksize = 0.05, minimal quantity of any order = 1 and maximum quantity = 10).

 You can change any of these parameters by putting any of them between brackets: